zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

   **Reason:**

   General exception.
-There are more information in the message
+There is more information in the message.

   **Action:**